square/pjson/README.md

 }
 ```

-You can implement the `fromJsonArray(array $array) : static` on `CatalogObject` to discriminate based on the received data and return the correct serialization:
+You can implement the `fromJsonData(array $array) : static` on `CatalogObject` to discriminate based on the received data and return the correct serialization:

 ```php
 abstract class CatalogObject